sesamesoftware/DeploymentGuide/Datasources/SAPHana.md

 2. Click Test
    1. If you see Connection Test Successful
       1. Click the SQL Button and perform a simple query to confirm that data is visible to the User.
 Example: ``select * from sample.``
-   2. If no data is returned follow the instruction for a connection Test Failed below.
-      1. Connection Test Failed: Check your URI and try again.
+   2. Connection Test Failed: Check your URI and try again.
 3. Once you see Connection Test Successful, click Save and Close.

 ---